ciatph/crop-calendar-generator/README.md

   - Region name.
 Enclose region names with more than (1) one word between single quotes.
 - `--usedefault`
   - Flag to use [ph-municipalities's](https://www.npmjs.com/package/ph-municipalities) local (old) Excel file as data source if `--usedefault=true`.
-  - Downloads the latest PAGASA 10-day weather forecast Excel file (day1.xlsx) if ommitted.
+  - Downloads the latest PAGASA 10-day weather forecast Excel file (day1.xlsx) by default if ommitted.

 ### `npm run lint`